Corcheesey/Corcheesey/README.md

 # Hello! 👋

 I'm Micah.
-I am a frontend web developer and occasional indie game developer.
+I'm a frontend web developer and occasional indie game developer.
 I'm interested in web development, game development, and anything related to Space exploration.
 I work on personal projects during my freetime to learn new technologies.

 ### Languages and Tools